leyfall/coding_journey/DAYS.md

 - Resulting to the activity for me.

 Day 71 - 02.26.26
 Day 72 - 02.27.26
 Day 73 - 02.28.26
 Day 74 - 03.01.26

+Those 4 days of neglience or more like every solitude times, been busy on this prom thing that even don't like very important and it keeps me do things.
+I've been neglient over my hobby that will surely help me for my future.
+I should start again and again from the beginning.